 You will need to bring all your food (beef sausages, buns, sauce, drinks) plus serviettes, tongs, knives and eskies for cold storage.
 You will need oil to start the cooking (especially for the onions), paper towel, baby wipes or chux plus Spray’n’Wipe for spills, plus tools for cleaning the BBQ.
 Aprons are also essential, as is a box of disposable gloves for serving and cleaning.
 You will also need to bring enough ice to keep the sausages and drinks cold all day.

-Aluminium trays to store cooked sausages and cut buns are also helpful, as are extra trays to place the sausage sizzles in while customers are putting away their wallets or fussing around sorting out their kids.
+You can use specially designed hot dog holders or a simple aluminium tray to place the sausage sizzles in while customers are putting away their wallets or fussing around sorting out their kids.
+You will also need aluminium trays to store cooked sausages and large air-tight boxes for the cut buns.
 A roll of alfoil can be used to cover cooked sausages, keep them warm and protect from flies.
 Bin liners will be useful both for your own rubbish as well as bins for customers as some stores will not allow you to use their bins and you may be expected to take all your rubbish away with you.

 You will also need to bring a float and cash box on the day.
 Your store will probably suggest what you need, but you need to be prepared for the first customer to buy a $2.50 sausage with a $50 note.
 A recommendation would be a $200 float with four $20, four $10, six $5, $20 each of $1 and $2 coins plus $10 worth of 50 cents coins.